declanquinnnn/declanquinnnn.github.io/content/posts/doing-a-bit-each-day.md

 ---
-title: "Doing a Bit Each Day"
+title: "Doing a bit each day"
 date: 2025-08-04T08:34:04+10:00
 draft: false
 ---